FredericBinon/JS-Cookie-Clicker/README.md

 ## Timeline / Workflow
 ### Wendesday 06/02
-- Visualization of video SRCUM.
+- Visualization of video SCRUM.
-- Creation of GitHub's Repos and branches.
+- Creation of GitHub Repo and branches.
-- Calendar's preparation.
+- Timetable design.
 - Amalia and Arnaud start the "clic" and the "score" code on .js.
 - Frederic and Andres initialisation of design on .css and html.

 ### Thursday 07/02
-- GitHub's branches organisation and remediation.
+- GitHub branches organisation and remediation.
-- Amalia and Arnaud *multiplicator* botton function .js. (price and nombers).
+- Amalia and Arnaud *multiplicator* button function .js. (price and numbers).
-- Mathilde and Andres design amelioratiion .html and .css.
+- Mathilde and Andres design improve (.html and .css.)
-- Frerderic: code prevew on paper (UML).
+- Frerderic: code preview on paper (UML).

 ### Friday 08/02
-- Arnaud, Amalia and Frederic conflicts resolution between bouttons *multiplicator* & *autoclicker*.
+- Arnaud, Amalia and Frederic conflicts resolution between *multiplicator* & *autoclicker* buttons.
 - Mathilde : starting code of *bonus* button .js.
 - Andres: keep going on design .CSS .SVG.